magiruuvelvet/argparse-d/README.md

  - `string[] ArgumentParser::missingArguments()`:\
    Contains a list of all registered arguments which were missing during the parsing when they were marked as required.

+ - `string[] ArgumentParser::loseArguments()`:\
+   Contains a list of all unused and lose arguments which weren't matched during parsing.

+ - `string[] ArgumentParser::remainingArguments()`:\
+   Contains a list of all arguments after the terminator, excluding the terminator itself.

  - `bool ArgumentParser::exists(string)`:\
    Check if the argument with the name is present on the command line.
 Only registered arguments are checked.